-: Monthly 2D histograms of partial pressure of CO2 in the surface water (pCO2sw) and sea surface temperature (SST) in the North Atlantic (defined as 80°W to 45°E, 0° to 90°N) from the Takahashi observational dataset.
+Figure 2: Monthly 2D histograms of partial pressure of CO2 in the surface water (pCO2sw) and sea surface temperature (SST) in the North Atlantic (defined as 80°W to 45°E, 0° to 90°N) from the Takahashi observational dataset.
 The horizontal axis is pCO2sw (uatm) and the vertical axis is SST (⁰C).
 The bin interval is 15 uatm and 1.6⁰C.
 The colorbar describes the actual frequency of occurrence of each bin.